 Areas of Interest: Latina/o literatures, Latin American literatures, Postcolonial literatures, late 20th and 21st century American literatures, migration studies, race studies, citizenship, gender theory, political theory

-Oliver Ortega is a PhD student in the English Department at Notre Dame.
-He holds a B.A. in Journalism and International Studies from Northwestern University.
+Oliver Ortega is a PhD candidate in the English Department at Notre Dame.
+He holds a B.S. in Journalism and International Studies from Northwestern University.

 Before starting at Notre Dame, Oliver worked in the public schools of Chicago and Madison, Wisconsin.
 During his undergraduate career he apprenticed at various news outlets, publishing stories for the Boston Globe, Columbus Dispatch, U-T San Diego and other outlets.